How To Split Cells In Google Sheets

 There are two ways to split your data into columns in Google Sheets, the:

-1. Built-in Split text to columns feature [quick and easy]
+- Built-in [quick and easy] feature

-2. SPLIT function [more flexible: multiple delimiters, vertical split, fixed columns]
+- SPLIT function [more flexible: multiple delimiters, vertical split, fixed columns]

 Not on desktop?
 For mobile devices using the Google Sheets iPhone/iPad and Android apps you'll need to use the SPLIT function method.